 To forward traffic from our local PC to the VPS we will be using the dynamic port forwarding feature of SSH.
 This allows you to create a socket on your local machine which acts as a SOCKS proxy; all applications using the proxy have their traffic sent through the SSH connection to the SSH server, which then sends it on to its actual destination.

-To set up dynamic port forwarding, you pass the -D flag to SSH, followed by the port number you want to use for the proxy server.
-To use port 8081, you would use a command like this:
+port number you want to use for the proxy server.
+To use port 8081, you would use

 ssh -D 8081 <user>@<host>